PxychoCaxon/cometxos/README.md

 # cometxos
-A linux-based OS.
+A linux-based OS (for now on Arch).

-Step one: Creating the "Comet" Package Manager
+1. Creating the "Comet" Package Manager

 run:
 ```